 Assistance in securing better-paying jobs, career pathway development, and further education or training

 Workforce Integration Services support the referral to and coenrollment in Board, VR, and other workforce system services as well as success in postsecondary education or training.
-Workforce integration services may include:
+Workforce integration services may include the following activities, which may be provided in an in-person or virtual setting:

 capacity building activities that support coenrollment in Board and VR programs; and

-processes that sustain system referrals and alignment of services among Board, workforce intermediaries, and postsecondary education or training institutions
+processes that sustain system referrals and alignment of services among Board, workforce intermediaries, and postsecondary education or training institutions.

 Funding